 With little to no budget, advertising is out of the question.
 I recommended, instead, that he work with a graphic designer to create a door hanger, or "double duty" piece, that can either be handed out at near by train stations, grocery stores, etc. or can be easily dropped off directly on the doors of every house with in a specific radius of the store - the piece would include a coupon for free trial.
 I also suggested that he create a customer rewards program to keep people returning to his business.

-For service-oriented businesses like this, the best way to drive traffic is your location (Yes, your location and signage can be the best marketing tool you can have at your fingertips), next is offering a discount or free trial.
+For service-oriented businesses the best way to drive traffic to your website is through meaningful, helpful content that offers authority and once people find you offer a discount or free trial to encourage them to call or buy.
 (See the Hierarchy of Effects mentioned previously).
 Once a customer tries a service or business and they have a positive experience, and they know that the more business they bring the closer they will get to a complimentary service, or "thank you" reward, the more likely they are to return.

 In comparison, much larger businesses put a bulk of their marketing budgets into advertising and creating opportunities for public relations (to position the company positively).
 However, the first thing they invest in is a brand; a logo and branding statements that effectively communicate the company and create interest or a "need for" by consumers.